 Mr Davey brings extensive expertise in financial and tax issues, as well as a strong orientation toward risk and strategy.

 Mr Davey is a Chartered Tax Advisor.
 From 1985 to 2006, Mr Davey was at PricewaterhouseCoopers (PwC), the last 12 years of which were as a Partner with a focus on Corporate Tax.
-Since 2006, Mr Davey has held a variety of tax advisor and non-executive director roles for Australian based entities, including Karoon Gas Australia Limited, an ASX 200 listed company.
+Since 2006, Mr Davey has held a variety of tax advisor and non-executive director roles for Australian based entities, including Karoon Gas Australia Limited.

 Mr McIntyre is a current Partner of Apple Tree Partners (a venture capital firm that invests in health care opportunities) and was previously Executive Vice President, Chief Financial Officer and Chief Operating Officer of HeartWare International, Inc. (NASDAQ:HTWR) from 2005 to 2011.